Lisa Nandy MP: Labour’s Renter’s Rights Act will improve the lives of millions of tenants across the country

 I was delighted that shortly afterwards the full council voted to introduce an Article 4 direction across the whole of Wigan, which requires all new HMOs to apply for planning permission.

-More widely across Greater Manchester, the Good Landlord Charter introduced by our region’s Labour Mayor Andy Burnham now covers over half of the rental properties across the region, providing an important dual purpose which roots out rogue landlords whilst supporting and championing the vast majority who provide good quality accommodation that goes beyond simply adhering to the national minimum standards.
+More widely across Greater Manchester, the Good Landlord Charter introduced by our region’s Labour Mayor Andy Burnham now covers over half of the rental properties across the region, which supports and champions the vast majority who provide good quality accommodation that goes beyond simply adhering to the national minimum standards.

 I am proud to have been the Shadow Housing Secretary when Labour committed to introducing Awaab’s law, named for Awaab Ishak who tragically died in Rochdale in 2020 from exposure to mould in social housing.